Revolutionizing Our World with 3D Mapping Technology

 At its core, 3D mapping involves capturing spatial data from the real world and using specialized software to process it into a digital 3D model.
 This process typically involves several steps:

-2. Data processing: Cleaning up the raw data and aligning it into a cohesive model
+Data processing: Cleaning up the raw data and aligning it into a cohesive model.
+After processing, the data can be used to generate a Digital Elevation Model (DEM), which provides a detailed representation of terrain features.

 The specific workflow can vary depending on the project requirements and the software being used.
 But the end result is a detailed, interactive 3D model that can be explored and analyzed in ways that were previously impossible.